 My day began with coverage of the bridal preparations in St Andrews.
-Melissa was getting ready in a house in College Street.
-This was great for me as it meant a 60 second walk from the house to Salvator’s Chapel = more time spent shooting photos!
+Melissa was getting ready nearby at College Street.
+Perfect for me as it meant a 60-second walk from the house to Salvator’s Chapel = more time spent shooting photos, less time travelling!

-I spent around an hour with Melissa and the girls.
+I spent an hour with Melissa and the girls.
 It was a lovely atmosphere, with champagne flowing and excitement about what was ahead.
 I then popped across to St Salvator’s to shoot a few photos of Gordon and the boys and to check out the interior of the Chapel.
-Gordon looked fine in his kilt outfit and as is typical with most grooms there wasn’t any sign of nerves.
+Gordon looked the part in his kilt outfit, and as is typical with most grooms, there wasn’t any sign of nerves.
 The first thing anyone asks the groom is ‘how are you feeling?’, or ‘are you nervous?’.
 But I rarely see nerves….must be the hip flask playing its part!

-Back over at the house Melissa was ready on time and made the short walk over to St Salvator’s Chapel.
-I got some really nice ‘street shots’ of this, one of my favourites is Melissa walking across the road.
+Back over at the house, Melissa was ready on time and made the short walk over to St Salvator’s Chapel.
+I got some excellent ‘street shots’ of this, one of my favourites is Melissa walking across the road.
 Very Beatles-esque!

 The wedding reception took place at the University Of St Andrews Upper and Lower College Halls.
-Very handy as this beautiful building is directly across from St Salvator’s Chapel.
-Melissa and Gordon were piped into the Lower College Hall to rapturous applause – the newly-weds looked like they really enjoyed this moment.
-Plenty of high-fives from guests as Melissa and Gordon weaved their way to their top table.
+Very handy as this beautiful building is direct across from St Salvator’s Chapel.
+Melissa and Gordon looked so happy as their Piper escorted them into the Lower College Hall to rapturous applause.
+The newly-weds enjoyed this moment, with plenty of high-fives from guests as Melissa and Gordon weaved their way to their top table.

 I love the American way of cutting the wedding cake.
 The cake is cut, then the newly-weds ‘feed’ each other a piece of cake.
 Or end up smearing it over each other’s faces, which is great fun to watch and photograph!